Azure Functions

 Azure Functions Use Cases

 As discussed already, Azure Functions are code-based and event-driven.
 You can build and test them on our local system.
 Azure Functions are portable and more flexible for different languages.
-Some common use cases for the Azure Functions are
+Some common use cases are

 • Software as a service event processing activities